surgi1/adventofcode/README.md

 During the Advent of year 2020 I realised that I finally have enough spare time to enjoy the legendary [Advent of Code](https://adventofcode.com/).
 While coding through the newly released puzzles, I decided to open one of the earlier years' set.
 Just to check a couple of those puzzles and see if it is any different.
 Fast-forward few days I found myself admiring the animated ASCII art that gets displayed on the calendar main page after completing the whole set.
 Solving these little, well-thought-through tasks became a habit, rendering me overjoyed and satisfied.

-Hence comes this repo, documenting my path to gathering those 300 stars.
+Hence comes this repo, documenting my path to gathering those 300 stars and beyond, as I was fortunate enough to enjoy the fun even in the years that followed.

 ## Lessons learnt